easy-rpa/openframework/libraries/email/README.md

 ### Description

-The Email library provides convenient and easy to use functionality for working with email messages within RPA processes.
+EasyRPA Open Framework **Email** library provides convenient and easy to use functionality for working with email messages within RPA processes.
 The functionality is adapted for RPA processes.
 It hides lots of implementation details and configuration steps behind and focuses on actual actions that are easy to read and perceive when looking at the code.

 ### Usage